niggasoftware/jarvis/README.md

   In the introduction there are some examples of commands for Jarvis, you can ask him to do more things and try new commands!
-  If you want to create new commands for Jarvis so he can answer to you, simply ask Jarvis to open his mind as: "open your mind"
+  If you want to create new commands for Jarvis so he can answer to you, simply ask Jarvis to open his mind as: "**open your mind**"

-  To know more about the Jarvis possible inputs, simply ask Jarvis "inputs"
+  To know more about the Jarvis possible inputs, simply ask Jarvis "**inputs**"